mintyfresh/polo/README.md

 cat "king james.txt" "lord of the rings fellowship.txt" "harry.txt" | polo -l 6500 > philo1.txt
 ```

 And you're done!
 Again!
-All that's left to do is print the paper and give it a quick once over, go as to glimpse that which you have wrought.
+All that's left to do is print the paper and give it a quick once over, so as to glimpse that which you have wrought.

 > 14:2 Holy shit, pipe weed.